sk-zk/streetlevel/doc/mapy.md

 Part of the panorama tile URL.

 **heading**:
-Heading of the car (returned in radians), where 0° is north, 90° is east, -180°/180° is south, and -90° is west.
+Heading offset in radians, where 0° is north, 90° is east, -180°/180° is south, and -90° is west.

-Cyclomedia only, as their imagery has north in the center of the image.
-The other providers use omega/phi/kappa angles.

 **historical**:
 A list of panoramas with a different date at the same location.